-Pediatric cancer and palliative care: parental preferences compared with health-care professionalsOctober 17th, 2011 in Health /
+Pediatric cancer and palliative care: parental preferences compared with health-care professionalsOctober 17, 2011 in Medicine & Health / Health

 Parents of children in the palliative stage of cancer favour aggressive chemotherapy over supportive care compared with health care professionals, states an article in CMAJ (Canadian Medical Association Journal).